OpenSILEX/opensilex-r/README.md

 summary(data)
 head(data)
 ```

-Those two functions should get you started very quick, but for the ones who want a finest control about what data they want, and when, the whole opensilex api is available.
+Those two functions should get you started very quickly, but for those who want finer control over what data they want, and when, the full opensilex api is available.

 See next chapter !

 ## Methodology
-The two previous function mainly use the *httr* and *jsonlite* packages.
-Those are considered quite "low level" and should work on a vast spectre of R versions.
+The two previous functions mainly use the *httr* and *jsonlite* packages.
+Those are considered quite "low level" and should work on a vast range of R versions.

-To make your own call, we will take a look at the implementation of the previous function to have a rough idea of how we can handle the query, and we will link it to the api-docs of the opensilex instance you want to interract with (or any other rest API made by *swagger/openAPI*).
+To make your own call, we will take a look at the previous function implementation to get a rough idea of how we can handle the request, and we will link it to the api-docs of the opensilex instance you want to interact with (or any other rest API made by *swagger/openAPI*).

 We can decompose an http request into three parts.
 Those are:
  1) The request type
  2) The url path
  3) The various parameters

-To better explain how to interact with a RESTFUL API, I will emphaze the correspondance between an *httr* request and the api-docs (made by *swagger/openAPI*).
+To better explain how to interact with a RESTFUL API, I will highlight the correspondence between a *httr* request and the api-docs (made by *swagger/openAPI*).

-We will consider the following three annotated screenshot from an opensilex/api-docs instance (made by *swagger/openAPI*).
+We will consider the following three annotated screenshots from an opensilex/api-docs instance (made by *swagger/openAPI*).

 1) Figure 1: the **GET /core/annotation**
 ![figue 1: GET annotation](anno_oslx.png "figue 1: GET annotation")